 You can take advantage of a handful of ISA options, such as junior ISAs, stocks and shares ISA accounts, general investment account services and SIPPs.

-Is Interactive Investor Good for Beginners?
+Interactive Investor Good for Beginners?

 It’s also pretty quick to start depositing with basic UK cards, which means it shouldn’t be too hard to hit the ground running.

-How the Interactive Investor Platform Works
+Interactive Investor Platform Works

 The ii platform works pretty straightforwardly, again, a plus point for any beginners looking to get involved in the investment game.
 You can access the platform through the web, or via mobile device as you prefer.
 It’s pretty responsive across all devices, and it’s nice and easy to search for companies and stocks you might be interested in knowing more about.
 You’ll also be able to filter down the types of investments you want to get involved in, which again, is going to appeal to beginners.